← All dilemmas

 Why this dilemma matters

 There is no clean answer here — the dilemma forces a trade between two legitimate moral claims.
 Choosing “Steal it.
 Your child comes first” prioritises a more principled outcome; choosing “Don't steal.
-Find another way” gives more weight to a more pragmatic outcome.
+Don't cross that line” gives more weight to a more pragmatic outcome.

 Worth asking yourself